1Kanishq/python/OOPS/notes.md

     3). method overriding

 # method overloading
-     Its the method of using same methods i 2 or more than 2 diff types of operation
+     Its the method of using same methods in 2 or more than 2 diff types of operation
      > python does not support method overloading

 ================================================================================================================